FAZIL9922/FAZIL9922/README.md

 ## Hello World, I'm Fazil! 👋

-I am a passionate Data Scientist and a budding Web Developer.I completed my Bachelor’s of Engineering in Computer Science from B.S.
+I am a passionate Data Scientist and a budding Web Developer.
+I completed my Bachelor’s of Technology in Computer Science from B.S.
 Abdur Rahman Crescent Institute of Science and Technology in May 2024..
 I am a ambitious person, which makes me want to always learn new things, a problem-solver who questions a lot, and a hard worker who doesn't take life too seriously and enjoys the little things.

 ## 💻 My Tech Stack<br>